aichemydev/testgold/docs/faq.rst

 	The overhead is very low.
 Less that 30% of the script time.
 Also it helps you save lots of time on rework and maintainance of scripts.

-5)What languages are supported ?
+5) What languages are supported ?

 	We support Selenium with Java , Javascript , Python , Cypress and Appium.

-6)Can I use the scripts recorded using Selenium IDE?
+6) Can I use the scripts recorded using Selenium IDE?

 	Yes, Testgold lets you upload your .side scripts and will provide both suggestions and healing for the scripts.